 Ancient Chinese Work Jobs Occupations

 The shi class comprised of the educated people.
-The cultivators and irrigators of soil comprised the nong class.
+The cultivators and irrigators of soil comprised the long class.
 The talented people were classified as the gong.
-Finally we have the Shang class which comprised of the traders transporting articles.
+Finally, we have the Shang class which comprised of the traders transporting articles.
 But then as time passed the definition of the classes changed as well, especially the shi class.
 This class also included the warrior caste along with bureaucratic scholarly elite and the aristocratic scholarly elite.

 Hence ancient Chinese works had been divided into these four main classes.
 Although the people did not stick to the tier in the society it will still an ideal way of dividing the society into people and their classes.